Sealed Classes in Java

 - Every permitted subclass must directly extend the sealed class.

-- A permitted subclass may be declared final to prevent its part of the class hierarchy from being extended further.
+- Every permitted subclass must use a modifier to describe how it propagates the sealing initiated by its superclass: - A permitted subclass may be declared final to prevent its part of the class hierarchy from being extended further.
 (Record classes are implicitly declared final.)

 - A permitted subclass may be declared sealed to allow its part of the hierarchy to be extended further than envisaged by its sealed superclass, but in a restricted fashion.